 Then there are the optional additions you might want to skip - like valuables (if you don't take any, you don't need to insure any), hospital upgrades, or the scurrilous hijacking benefit mentioned above.
 However, if you go for a high medical benefit, those will often be thrown in as free.

 Insurance gets cheaper if you agree to foot part of the bill.
 Irish insurers, for instance, offer a substantial discount if you have private health insurance covering you abroad.
 Knowing that in all likelihood they won't have to pay a cent, even in more serious cases.

 And all insurers usually offer an excess - that is the sum you have to pay yourself before the insurance payments kick in.
 Effectively keeping minor claims at bay.
 Choose the excess you can afford without breaking the bank, and smile when your insurance bill drops.

 On the other hand, don't go to excessive lengths to lower your insurance bill through excess.
 If you accept an excess you can't afford, you might as well take out no insurance at all.
 And keep your fingers crossed in both situations.

-Always look at the bottom line ... and ask your home insurance or car insurance about special deals as well, many will offer an additional few percent off for existing customers (mine doesn't, boo!).
+Always look at the bottom line and ask your home insurance or car insurance about special deals as well.
+Many will offer an additional few percents off for existing customers.

 Oh, and avoid any last-minute-deals at the airport or so.
-I have yet to find one that was not more expensive than even a mainstream offer taken out with some basic research.
-Also don't let your travel agent pressure you into buying their in-house insurance package (for which they are acting as a broker and receiving a gratuity).
+Also, don't let your travel agent pressure you into buying their in-house insurance package (for which they are acting as a broker and receiving a gratuity).

 If you do, put your mind at ease by taking out a decent travel insurance, writing the costs off as travel expenses you cannot avoid (like airport taxes or similar).